MLB Odds: Red Sox - Orioles Prediction, Pick, How To Watch

-The Baltimore Orioles have won six straight games as they host the Boston Red Sox.
+The Baltimore Orioles kept the win streak alive, rallying to defeat the Boston Red Sox yesterday.
 It’s time to continue our MLB odds series with a Red Sox-Orioles prediction, pick, and how to watch.

-The Orioles are the hottest team in baseball and winners of six straight games.
-While not scoring a ton, the pitching has been great, holding opponents to three total runs in their last five games.
-Boston is 12-11 and yet finds itself in the basement of the AL East.
-They come in off winning the series against the Brewers and have won three straight series.
+The Orioles are the hottest team in baseball and it may be surprising to some how good they have been this season.
+Cedric Mullins sees progress, as he went two for three with a run scored in the win yesterday.
+For the Red Sox, Masataka Yoshida had another good night, while the Sox got on base ten times, but went just 1-6 with runners in scoring position, and did not score after the third inning.
+The Red Sox will need to win the next two games to keep their streak of winning series alive, but doing so against the O’s will be a tough test.

 Here are the Red Sox-Orioles MLB odds, courtesy of FanDuel.